urban-data-science-EAAMO/urban-data-science-eaamo.github.io/README.md

 This site supports two easy contribution paths using GitHub Issues.
 When you open an issue with the appropriate template, a GitHub Action will turn it into a content file and open a pull request for review.

+**add member / paper issue->pr->content workflow is not currently working. please use the manual route specifed below.**

 ### Add a Member Card

 1. Open a new issue and choose “Member: Add person”.